-5 2.1 Study site
+2.1 Study site

-In order to calculate fire danger indices for different elevations, a location within the Northern Alps was selected where two meteorological stations with a marked difference in elevation exist in close proximity.
-Garmisch-Partenkirchen, Germany is located in a wide basin surrounded by the Ammer Mountains (elevations up to 2340 m a.s.l.) to the northwest, the Ester Mountains (elevations up to 2086 m a.s.l.) to the east and the Wetterstein Mountains (including the Zugspitze, at 2962 m a.s.l.) to the east mountain in Germany) to the south.
+In order to calculate fire danger indices for different elevations, a location within the northern Alps was selected where two fully equipped meteorological stations with a marked difference in elevation exist in close proximity and further temperature and humidity data at vertical gradients are available.
+Garmisch-Partenkirchen, Germany, is located in a wide basin surrounded by the Ammer Mountains (elevations up to 2340 m a.s.l.) to the northwest, the Ester Mountains (elevations up to 2086 m a.s.l.) to the east and the Wetterstein Mountains (including the Zugspitze, at 2962 m a.s.l. the highest mountain in Germany) to the south.
 The flat basin is used mostly for human settlements, infrastructure and agriculture, whereas the lower mountain slopes are covered by forests (approx. 800-1600 m a.s.l., depending on slope, exposition and human use).
-These forests are usually mixed forests dominated by Norway spruce (Picea abies (L.) Karst.), European silver fir (Abies alba Mill.), European beech (Fagus sylvatica L.) and Sycamore (Acer pseudoplatanus L.), although pure stands, especially of Norway spruce, can also occur.
+These forests are usually mixed forests dominated by Norway spruce (Picea abies (L.) Karst.), European silver fir (Abies alba Mill.), European beech (Fagus sylvatica L.) and sycamore (Acer pseudoplatanus L.), although pure stands, especially of Norway spruce, can also occur.
 On south-facing slopes, a significant amount of Scots pine (Pinus sylvestris L.) stands can be found.
-Higher elevations are covered by grass, dwarf trees and shrubs, mainly Mugo pine (Pinus mugo T.), or bare rock.
+Higher elevations are covered by grass, dwarf trees and shrubs (mainly mugo pine (Pinus mugo T.)) or bare rock.